I Found a Lost Pet

 What do I do if I Find a Lost Pet?

-If you can’t hold onto the lost animal or find its owner, and the pet was found in one of the municipalities below, we ask that you bring the pet to HSSW during our regular operating hours (8am-7pm M, Tu, Th, & F and 8am-5pm W, Sa, Su).
-If you need assistance with a contained pet found in one of the municipalities below, please call Rock County Dispatch at 608-757-2244.
+If you can’t hold onto the lost animal or find its owner, and the pet was found in one of the municipalities below, you may bring the pet to HSSW during our regular operating hours (8am-7pm M, Tu, Th, & F and 8am-5pm W, Sa, Su).
+If you need assistance with a contained pet found in one of the municipalities below or it is after our regular operating hours, please call Rock County Dispatch at 608-757-2244.
 Because we are a non-profit organization and for safety and agency requirements, we aren’t able to pick up lost pets.
 However, Rock County Dispatch will be able to assist you with contacting the appropriate municipality leadership/police department to have them bring the pet to the HSSW.
 If you are unsure which municipality you found the pet in, please call HSSW at 608-752-5622 and we can look this up for you as long as you have an address of where you found the pet.

 • City of Beloit